Chemical Engineering & Technology (M.E)

 (a) Organic Synthesis: Strategy and Control(3 credits)

-Course Description: The main contents of this course are: 1) understand a series of important organic reactions and carbon–carbon formation, 2) understand the basic theory of retrosynthesis and the basic principle of its application on the synthesis of complicated molecule.
+Course Description: The main contents of this course are: 1) understand a series of important organic reactions and carbon-carbon formation, 2) understand the basic theory of retrosynthesis and the basic principle of its application on the synthesis of a complicated molecule.

 Prerequisites: A basic background in organic chemistry and inorganic chemistry is required.